-In 1999 with Dave Boothroyd he co-founded the open access journal Culture Machine, a pioneer of open access in the humanities.
+In 1999 with Dave Boothroyd he founded the critical and cultural theory journal Culture Machine, a pioneer of open access in the humanities.
 In 2006 with Sigi Jottkandt and David Ottina he established Open Humanities Press (OHP).
 The first open access publisher dedicated to critical and cultural theory, OHP was launched publically in 2008 by an international group of scholars including Alain Badiou, Jonathan Culler, Steven Greenblatt, Lawrence Grossberg, Donna Haraway, N. Katherine Hayles, Bruno Latour, Alan Liu, Antonio Negri and Gayatri Spivak.
 OHP’s open access monograph project - run in collaboration with Michigan Publishing at the University of Michigan in its first five-year phase - was launched in 2009.
-It includes the Culture Machine Liquid Books series he co-edits with Clare Birchall.
+It includes the Culture Machine Liquid Books series he edits with Clare Birchall.
 Together with Joanna Zylinska and Clare Birchall he also edits Living Books about Life, a Jisc-funded series of twenty-five open access books about life - with life understood both philosophically and biologically - that provides a bridge between the humanities and the sciences.
 In 2010 he was visiting fellow in The Centre for Research in the Arts, Humanities and Social Sciences (CRASSH) at the University of Cambridge.